TeamREPENTOGON/REPENTOGON/docs/docs/Isaac.md

 ___
 ## Functions

+### GetNanoTime () {: aria-label='Functions'}
+#### int GetNanoTime ( ) {: .copyable aria-label='Functions' }
+Returns a high-resolution timestamp in nanoseconds.
+Useful for evaluating the performance cost of functions in a non-test environment or for high-precision clocks.

+???- info "Note"
+	The clock is precise enough to detect the time that passed between two subsequent calls of `Isaac.GetNanoTime()`

+___
 ### AllMarksFilled () {: aria-label='Functions' }
 #### int AllMarksFilled ( [PlayerType](https://wofsauge.github.io/IsaacDocs/rep/enums/PlayerType.html) Character) {: .copyable aria-label='Functions' }
 Checks if a given character has completed all marks and returns an integer representing the highest difficulty it was accomplished in.